rdsherpa/MOUNTAIN-EXPRESS/Readme.md

 As a business owner I want a web application that will help customers to easily book ride trips to Colorado.
 They are able to choose a date, time, book in advance and see the price.

-## Acceptance Criteria

-2. Then you will be taken to our website Mountain Express, where you are shown about the mission of the company and it's service.
-3. You can also get an option to login where you can sign up.
-For this you need to enter your information and once you are done with it you can sign up with your email and password.
-4. This will take you to the booking site where you are required to enter you First and Last Name, No. of Passangers, enter one-way or a round trip.
-5. If you choose a round trip you will be given option to choose return date as well.
-6. After that you can choose your destination which will then lead you the payment page.
-7. Once you input your payment method you will get conformaton that your trip is booked.

 ## Installation:

 Inorder to install this application, you need to clone the code into your terminal for the respective repository.
 You can then install package.json by entering npm init -y, once you are done with that make sure you have the following pakage installed: